stanislau-arkhipenka/rc-car/README.md

 # Remote Control for hobby models
-This is arduino project to add remote control to hobby models using ganarlly available components.
+This is arduino project to add remote control to hobby models using generally available components.

 This project consists of three main "parts":
 * Controller